trevismd/statannotations/README.md

 In addition to git's history, contributions to statannotations are logged in the changelog.
 If you don't know where to start, there may be a few ideas in opened issues or discussion, or something to work for the documentation.
+NB: to run the test suite, the `statsmodels` and `packaging` packages are required.